 In 1972 the head coach of Team Canada, Harry Sinden, named Bobby Clarke as one of the first candidates for the Summit Series against the USSR.
 Clarke had two wingers from the Toronto Maple Leafs, Ron Ellis and Paul Henderson, and this threesome made a strong impression on observers during exhibition play.

-After these games Bobby Clarke could have become a national hero.
-The merits he accumulated during his career were impressive.
+After these games, Bobby Clarke could have become a national hero.

 - As a player, the former Philadelphia captain led his club to Stanley Cup championships in 1974 and 1975.